pyglfw/pyglfw/README.rst

 ---------

-During development these bindings were proven to work in all major operating systems environments including Windows, OSX and Linux.
+During development these bindings were proven to work on all major operating systems environments including Windows, OSX and Linux.

-CPython implementations were tested against versions of Python 2.7 and Python 3.3 with no issues.
+CPython implementations were tested against versions of Python 2.7 and Python 3.3 with no serious issues found.

-By the way testing was performed with PyPy and reveals issue with ctypes implemenation in PyPy.
-Issue was fixed and should be available as a part of PyPy 2.2.2 release.
+By the way testing was performed with PyPy.
+As a result there were revealed issue with ctypes implemenation in PyPy.
+Issue was fixed and should be available as a part of PyPy 2.2.2.

 Licensing